vdhulst/idavie_docs/docs/source/about.rst

 About iDaVIE
 ============
-iDaVIE (the **i**mmersive **Da**ta **V**isualisation **I**nteractive **E**xplorer) was conceived by and is being developed under the custody of the IDIA Visualisation Laboratory.
+iDaVIE (the immersive Data Visualisation Interactive Explorer) was conceived by and is being developed under the custody of the IDIA Visualisation Laboratory.
 It provides a Virtual Reality experience for data cube exploration.
 It visualises 3D data in an interaction 'box', a 3D block (or elongated cube) in VR space which allows the user to extract vital feedback information about the enclosed data (including cumulative statistics and historical data).

 Contributors
 ------------